Spydr06/CSpydr/README.md

 ##### CSpydr Standard library features
 - [x] basic `c17` `libc`-header implementation
+- [ ] from-the-ground custom written `stdlib` basing on linux syscalls
 - [ ] control- and safety-structs and -functions (like in Rust)
-- [ ] llvm-c implementation
 - [ ] higher-level wrapper-functions and -structs for the `libc` functions

 ## Installation

 Currently, CSpydr is only available for Linux.
 Once a first major release is in sight I will create an [AUR](https://aur.archlinux.org/) repository for [Arch Linux](https://archlinux.org/) and port it over to [Windows](https://www.microsoft.com/windows), but at the moment Installation is done via CMake.
-You also need [*LLVM-13*](https://llvm.org/docs/GettingStarted.html) to compile CSpydr.
 Finally, enter these commands:

 ```bash